 Keep in mind that while your expense/income ratio may appear eye-popping at first, roughly 30 percent of that amount is generally discretionary spending you can control.
 Fewer extravagances for the grandchildren could quickly get you back on track.

 2. Create a retirement “vision”—and potential budget.

 A more precise approach to estimating for then is to start with what you spend now.
 Make a list of your monthly expenses: rent or mortgage (including property taxes), utilities, groceries, health insurance, and entertainment.
 Don’t forget miscellaneous expenses like your gym membership, haircuts, and vet bills.
 Leave no stone unturned.

 If you have a spouse or partner, it’s important to plan together for your retirement, including expenses.
 Some questions to consider:

 - How will your roles and responsibilities change?

 - How much “togetherness” does each of you want and need—and how might that impact the amount of physical space in a future home?

-Consider any impact to expenses your answers might pose as you plan, and revisit your “shared vision” once a year so it’s always in sync with your current situation.
+Consider any impact on expenses your answers might pose as you plan and revisit your “shared vision” once a year, so it’s always in sync with your current situation.